 |7 Stone Oak||5:30 am - 7:00 pm|

 |64 US 90 Express||8:00 am - 10:00 pm|

 |UTSA, Market Square, San Fernando Cathedral, Convention Center, Rivercenter Mall|

 If you’re in town for a few days, make VIA part of your visit.
 The best travel value is with a VIA Day Pass that offers unlimited rides on the day of activation for just $2.75.
-Purchase your pass on the bus, at the Downtown Information Center, a VIA pass outlet, or order it online.
+Purchase your pass on the bus, at the Downtown Information Center, a VIA pass outlet.